Botanical name

 Common Uses

-Alcohol & Drug Recovery, Alcohol Replacement, Anxiety, Dysmenorrhea, Harm Reduction from Cannabis, Harm Reduction from Opiates/Alcohol, Heart Palpitations, Insomnia, Menstrual Cramps, Miscarriage, Mood Enhancement, Nervous System, Neuralgia, Nicotine & Drug Withdrawal, Pain, PMS, Relaxation, Restlessness, Sedation, Sexual Anxiety, Shingles, Socialising, Stress, Tension, Tobacco Alternatives, Trauma (Emotional), and Trauma (Physical).Precautions
+Alcohol & Drug Recovery, Alcohol Replacement, Anxiety, Dysmenorrhea, Harm Reduction from Cannabis, Harm Reduction from Opiates/Alcohol, Heart Palpitations, Insomnia, Menstrual Cramps, Miscarriage, Mood Enhancement, Nervous System, Neuralgia, Nicotine & Drug Withdrawal, Pain, PMS, Relaxation, Restlessness, Sedation, Sexual Anxiety, Shingles, Socialising, Stress, Tension, Tobacco Alternatives, Trauma (Emotional), Trauma (Physical), and Sleep.Precautions

 Passionflower can increase the effects of sedative drugs - combine cautiously.